24gyanvi/Zayka-Dilli-Ka/README.md

 # Zayka-Dilli-Ka

 ## About the project
-A website for exploring various eateries of Delhi.
+A machine learning based website for exploring various eateries of Delhi.
 This site recommends cafes and restaurants of delhi based on real world data.
 As there are 3 ways of recommendation available namely:
 * Collaborative
 * Content-based
 * Demographic